AWS for Industries

 Scot Wlodarczak

-Scot joined AWS in July 2018, where he now manages the manufacturing industry marketing efforts.
+Scot joined AWS in July 2018 as an industry marketer.
 Scot worked previously at Cisco, and Rockwell Automation where he held roles as Industrial Marketing Manager and Regional Marketing Leader.
-Scot has focused on marketing to industrial customers on their digital transformation journey, and bridging the gap between IT and operations.
+Scot markets to industrial customers to help guide them on their digital transformation journey, and bridging the gap between IT and operations.
 He has experience in automation across a wide range of industries.
 Scot holds a Mechanical Engineering degree from SUNY - Buffalo, and an MBA from Colorado University.
 He lives in Colorado.